daryllxd/positive/README.md

     $ cd ..
     $ rake db:setup
     $ foreman start # Starts Rails at port 3000 and Angular at port 9000.

+Start using tmux:

+    $ sh ./tmux.sh # Starts Grunt and Rails in different processes.